aleph2c/miros-xml/docs/_sources/recipes.rst.txt

 Line 8 shows the use of the ``init_stack`` method, which pulls META_INIT signals out of the statechart's deque if they are there.
-Lines 9-10, show that if a state was found (A META_INIT event was present) post the next META_INIT signal into the injectee state managed by this injector (``p``).
+Lines 9-10, show that if a state was found and a META_INIT event was present, post the next META_INIT signal into the injectee state managed by this injector (``p``).

 Finally, on line 11 the injectee region is entered by injecting the